-Put your desk where you can stare at something more interesting than at a blank wall (even if the color is pleasing).
+HGTV suggests to put your desk where you can stare at something more interesting than at a blank wall (even if the color is pleasing).
 Having natural light in front of you is really nice, but if you’re in a windowless room, hang a picture above the desk or position your chair to face the door.

-Experts say you shouldn’t work with your back to a window or to a door, as your self-protection instincts will make you feel uncomfortable or unsafe if your back is to an entrance for someone else.
+Experts and feng shui say you shouldn’t work with your back to a window or to a door, as your self-protection instincts will make you feel uncomfortable or unsafe if your back is to an entrance for someone else.
 If you must work with your back to a door, put a small mirror on your desk so you can easily look over and see if anyone is coming.

 Little office decorations

 Decorate your space with pieces that meld form and function.
 If you have wall space or picture frames, print out inspiring images or quotes.
 Use decorative items to hide ugly electrical cords or wire organizers, and choose books and art that are colorful without being distracting.
 If your style is more minimalist, go for muted colors and minimal lighting sources.
 If you prefer a busier workspace, make sure you still have plenty of organizational space.

 Your workspace needs to be pleasant, but it also needs to be functional.
 This is where you need to make the most of your space.
 If you don’t have good storage, you’re not going to be motivated to actually do the work when you’re sitting down in your space.